 When you can’t get answers (or don’t get the answers you want) you have a wealth of history and knowledge in your neighbors!
 Sometimes there are little work-arounds (*wink-wink*) you can do that will save you time and money and hassle.
 They’ll also give you some weather history that the national weather service just can’t.

 We have a roadtripper profile on here, so it makes us feel kinda famous, but the best part about this website is it is updated frequently with more and more information by current/past/future travelers to the region.

 A good resource for RV parks and travel information.
 The information is sometimes outdated, but otherwise it’s a good resource.

-O. M. friggin G. This is the best.
-The best best best resouce.
-It’s so organized, so detailed, so current (only like 18 months old).
+A little outdated but probably still useful.
 Also, there’s an ebook Don’t Go There, It’s Not Safe, You’ll Die available.
 BRIMMING with useful information.
-The book was free when I got it on Kindle, but now it’s listed at $5.85 – still worth it if you ask me.
+The book was free when I got it on Kindle, but now it’s listed at $5.85 (at the time I purchased it)- still worth it if you ask me.